azukashi/hoshiro/README.md

 ## 🙌 Contributing

 If you are interested in contributing to the data, please kindly wait for `POST` endpoints being developed.
-When it available, you can directly contribute with just sending POST API request to the API server.
+When it ready, you can directly contribute by just sending POST request to the API server.

-> [!IMPORTANT]
-> Don't contribute to the `data/` folder.
-We use cloud database for storing data.
-It was meant to save backup data in case something happens with the cloud database.

 ## 💖 Credits